A recent Yale study found that children who eat two breakfasts are less likely to be overweight than those who do not eat breakfast at all.

 “Students who ate breakfast at home and then at school were not more likely to be overweight or to gain more weight over the three-year study compared to other students,” said Marlene Schwartz GRD ’96, co-author of the study and director of the Rudd Center.

 The study comes in the wake of concerns regarding the School Breakfast Program, a federally subsidized program that provides children free school breakfasts.
 As of 2010 the SBP was the second largest of the targeted food aid programs administrated by the Food and Nutrition Service, feeding 16 million children, according to the U.S. Department of Agriculture.
 While advocates of the program see it as a key way to combat hunger in food-insecure regions across the U.S., critics, including some New York City leaders in public health reform who have conducted similar studies, believe the program may promote double-eating and consequently increase the risk of obesity among children.
-While direct opposition to free breakfasts is less common, criticism is generally directed toward strategies designed to promote use of the program, such as the provision of breakfast in classrooms or in grab-and-go bags.
+While direct opposition to free breakfasts is less common, criticism is generally directed toward strategies designed to promote use of the program, such as the provision of breakfast in classrooms or in grab-and-go bags, as parents can give kids breakfasts as mini waffles, with the best waffle maker that is mini so they can make sure they always eat something in the morning.
 According to Schwartz it was these concerns that provided the inspiration for the study.

 “The concern that providing breakfasts at schools increases the risk of childhood obesity is what we really wanted to test,” Schwartz said.